cdated/all-your-tube/README.md

 - werkzeug: WSGI utilities and proxy handling
 - yt-dlp: YouTube downloader (external dependency)

+## Usage Guidelines

+This application provides a web interface for yt-dlp to download videos.
+Please use responsibly.

+See [yt-dlp FAQ](https://github.com/yt-dlp/yt-dlp/wiki/FAQ) for their usage guidelines.

+**Please Consider:**

+- Respect the terms of service of video platforms
+- Only download content you have permission to access
+- Follow your local laws and regulations
+- Use for personal archiving of legally accessible content
+- Provide your own authentication (cookies) when required

+**This Tool:**

+- Provides a web interface for yt-dlp functionality
+- Users are responsible for their usage and downloads

+**Questions?** Consult the platform's terms of service and your local regulations.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE)